navid-m/parallax/README.md

 Parallax is a powerful pandas/polars-like DataFrames library.

-It provides an intuitive interface for data analysis, transformation, and time series manipulation.
+It has good functionality for data analysis, transformation, and time series manipulation.

 ## Usage